E-Way Bill in India (2026): Complete Guide for Business Owners & Transporters

 1. Monetary penalty: A fine of Rs.
 10,000 or the amount of tax evaded (whichever is higher) may be imposed.

-• Pay a penalty equal to 100% of the tax amount (if the owner comes forward), or
+• If the owner comes forward: Pay the tax + penalty equal to 100% of the tax amount

-• Pay tax + 50% of the value of goods (excluding tax) (if the owner does not come forward).
+• If the owner does not come forward: Pay the tax + 50% of the total value of goods

 When is a penalty charged?

-• Goods are moved without a valid e-way bill when required under the rules.
+Goods moved without a valid e-way bill Fine + possible seizure

 How to avoid penalties?